dlab-berkeley/programming-fundamentals/1-1_fildir.md

 network.cfg
 ~~~

-The leading `/` tells the computer to follow the path from the root of the filesystem, so it always refers to exactly one directory, no matter where we are when we run the command.
+The leading `/` tells the computer to follow the path from the root of the file system, so it always refers to exactly one directory, no matter where we are when we run the command.

 What if we want to change our current working directory?
 Before we do this, `pwd` shows us that we're in `/home/oski`, and `ls` without any arguments shows us that directory's contents: